 Customers who prefer unfluoridated water can obtain unfluoridated well water daily between 8 a.m. and 6 p.m. at the well behind the former Southeast Mutual Water Company building at 1614 99th St. E. (You will need to use your own containers.)
 UPDATE – September 2020: This well is now back in service.

 Ozone & Caustic Soda

-We use ozone to address occasional objectionable taste and odor issues in the treated Green River.
+We use ozone to address occasional objectionable taste and odor issues in treated Green River.
 Ozone also provides additional disinfection benefits, further ensuring water is safe to drink.
 The chemical lasts only a few minutes after being injected into the water.
 Ozone is not present in the water supply when it exits the treatment site.

 We treat our Green River water supply with caustic soda to help minimize the amount of lead and copper found in homes.
 Adding caustic soda to water raises its pH (a measurement of acidity), which helps make water less corrosive on plumbing.
 That reduces the amount of lead and copper that can dissolve into drinking water.